Read About Our Past Medical Malpractice Cases

 Crandall & Pera Law fights on behalf of negligence victims throughout Ohio and Kentucky.
 When a doctor, a nurse, a surgeon and/or a hospital fails to uphold its duty to “do no harm,” the firm is there to protect the rights of victims and their families.

-There are a number of hospitals in the greater Cincinnati area, and many of them earn high marks by various independent ranking organizations.
+There are a number of hospitals in the greater Cincinnati area, and many of them earn high marks from various independent ranking organizations.
 That does not make them perfect, and it does not preclude their attending physicians and surgeons from making mistakes.

-A Surgery That Should Not Have Been Needed
+$1.2 Million Settlement For A Surgery That Should Not Have Been Needed

 For more than a year, Victoria battled with pain and gastrointestinal distress.
-On July 8, 2011, Draznik performed another operation to remove the rest of the fallopian tube — which no one had even told her was still there until a few days earlier — and, in the course of the procedure, nicked her bowel.
+Draznik performed another operation to remove the rest of the fallopian tube – which no one had even told her was still there until a few days earlier – and, in the course of the procedure, nicked her bowel.
 The perforated bowel went undetected for four days, during which time Victoria suffered pain, fever, tachycardia, hypotension and acute respiratory distress syndrome (ARDS).
-In short, Victoria Stamper became septic during those four days where her condition went undiagnosed by Draznik or anyone else at Christ Hospital.
+In short, Victoria Stamper became septic during those four days where her condition went undiagnosed by Draznik or anyone else at The Christ Hospital.
 It took three full days for anyone to even order an abdominal CT scan.

 The case against Michael Draznik was complex; there were multiple parties involved, and the medical professional fought malpractice charges at every step of the way.
-This type of complex litigation requires a skillful and dedicated trial attorney, which is why the Stampers turned to Crandall & Pera Law’s own Marc Pera for their medical malpractice case.
-Over the course of two weeks, Marc used thousands of pages’ worth of medical documentation and records, interviews, hospital policies and discovery to show that the negligence of Michael Draznik led to Victoria’s undiagnosed sepsis and resulting permanent injuries.
+This type of complex litigation requires a skillful and dedicated trial attorney, which is why the Stampers turned to Crandall & Pera Law‘s own Marc Pera for their medical malpractice case.
+Over the course of two weeks, Marc used thousands of pages’ worth of medical documentation and records, interviews, hospital policies and discoveries to show that the negligence of Michael Draznik led to Victoria’s undiagnosed sepsis and resulted in permanent injuries.
 After only three days of deliberations, the Hamilton County jury ruled in favor of the Stampers, and awarded them $1.2 million dollars in damages: $700,000 for Victoria and $425,000 for her husband, Steve, for his loss of consortium.

 For attorneys like Marc Pera, these are bittersweet victories.
 Yes, the Stampers found justice in a courtroom – but this could have and should have been avoided.